URL Category Exception Lists

 You can create URL category exception lists to allow access to specific URLs in a blocked category or block specific URLs in an allowed category.

 You can exclude specific websites from URL category enforcement, ensuring that these websites are blocked or allowed regardless of their associated URL category.
-For example, you could block a URL category but choose to allow certain sites that fall within that category.
+For example, you can allow access to Twitter even if you have blocked the social-networking category.
 To create these kinds of exceptions to URL category enforcement:

-- Use an External Dynamic List in a URL Filtering profile.
-The benefit to using an External Dynamic List to specify the sites you want to enforce separately from their URL categories is that you can update the External Dynamic List without performing a configuration change or commit on the firewall.
+- Use an external dynamic list in a URL Filtering profile.
+The benefit to using an external dynamic list to specify the sites you want to enforce separately from their URL categories is that you can update the list without performing a configuration change or commit on the firewall.

 The following guidelines describe how to populate URL Category block and allow lists, or a text file that you’re using as the source of an external dynamic list for URLs: